-Progress has been made in strengthening relationships and involving the EU Delegation to the Pacific in communication and visibility opportunities.
+Progress has been made in strengthening relationships and involving the EU Delegation to the Pacific in communication and visibility opportunities as from the last quarted of 2021.
 In 2021, the Delegation was involved in the preparation of inputs for press releases as well as recorded statements for the launch of different initiatives such as the launch of Vanuatu's Strategy and Implementation Plan and guidance for health workers for the clinical management of rape, sexual violence, and Gender-Based Violence.